chriscareycode/nagiostv-react/README.md

 ------------
 As of version v0.6.0 there is now an update routine included that you can run from within NagiosTV. *We call this automatic, but it does not update on it's own*.
 We have a page within the NagiosTV UI that provides you with upgrade (and downgrade) with a click of the button.
 The script performs these actions:

-* downloading the release
+* download the release
-* unarchiving it
+* unarchive the release into temp/ folder
-* copying it into place over the old NagiosTV
+* copying the release over the old NagiosTV

 Find the update page at the bottom of the Settings page, or by clicking any update notification in the bottom bar.
 More instructions are displayed on the update page.